Economic Effects of Student Loan Debt

 • Roughly 63% of women with bachelor’s degrees receive SNAP benefits.

-While the U.S. appears to have made relatively little economic progress in the years following explosive student debt growth, there is no definitive link between market performance and student loan debt.
+While the U.S. appears to have made relatively little economic progress in years following explosive student debt growth, there is no definitive link between market performance and student loan debt.

 • The national economy declined 3.5% from 2019 to 2020.